dattiphu2022/MrDHelper/MrDHelper/README.md

 ## About The Project

 This project is providing "extension methods" that are usually used in short way.
+All methods have its own tests, check it on source code and help me to improve it if you can.
+Thank you!

 <!-- USAGE EXAMPLES -->
 ## Usage